hfahrudin/automation-labs/README.md

   <img width="25%" alt="Model2Vec logo" src="assets/logo.png"><br/>
 </h2>

 This repository is structured as a monorepo, leveraging Git submodules to organize my AI/ML projects and research implementations.
-The goal is to showcase practical applications and explorations in the rapidly evolving fields of artificial intelligence and machine learning.
+The goal is to showcase practical applications and explorations in the rapidly evolving fields of intelligent machine.

 ## 🚀 Domains Covered